kotacm/HackerGPT/README.md

 Interested in contributing to HackerGPT?
 Please see [CONTRIBUTING.md](https://github.com/Hacker-GPT/HackerGPT/blob/main/CONTRIBUTING.md) for setup instructions and guidelines for new contributors.
 As an added incentive, top contributors will have the opportunity to become part of the HackerGPT team.

-## Contributing Funds

-If you'd like to contribute financially to the development of HackerGPT, you can make a donation at the following link: [Donate to HackerGPT Development](https://donate.stripe.com/9AQeWn6UScl6dlm5ks).

 ## License

 Licensed under the [GNU General Public License v3.0](https://github.com/Hacker-GPT/HackerGPT/blob/main/LICENSE)